K Kite Agent Passport Kitepass CLI

 Provision Agent Passports with bound wallet + policy, and rotate or revoke them.

-Switch between local encrypted agent profiles without exposing plaintext keys.
+Inspect or delete local encrypted passport-key records without exposing plaintext signing keys.

 Signing + Audit